-Old-age settlement: Paid at age 60 (men) or age 55 (women) if the insured does not meet the qualifying conditions for a pension.
+Old-age settlement: Age 60 (men) or age 55 (women) and does not qualify for an old-age pension.

-Disability pension: Paid if the insured is assessed with at least a 66.7% permanent loss of earning capacity and has at least five years of coverage, including at least six months of contributions in the last 12 months.
+Disability pension: The insured must be assessed with at least a 66.7% permanent loss of earning capacity and have at least five years of coverage, including at least six months of contributions in the last 12 months.
 There is no qualifying period if the disability is the result of a nonoccupational accident.